Climate Change Law and Policy

 - Year of study:

-The course will first examine a number of background topics as well as the main international legal instruments that constitute international climate law and policy.
+The module will first examine a number of background topics as well as the main international legal instruments that constitute international climate law and policy.
 This will include an examination of the underlying principles of climate change law and policy, an introduction to the UN Convention on Climate Change and its Kyoto Protocol, a focus on specific legal issues arising the context of the UN regime such as compliance and liability as well as an analysis of more specific problems such as regional approaches and relations between climate change law and other areas of law such as trade law.

-The course will then move on to examine a number of specific problems arising in the context of the law and policy response to climate change both concerning mitigation and adaptation.
+The module will then move on to examine a number of specific problems arising in the context of the law and policy response to climate change both concerning mitigation and adaptation.
 Specific problems examine will include human rights implications, agriculture and climate change, land-use, forests and biodiversity and climate change, energy and transport.